Is your next trip in Rome and you don’t know where to sleep yet?

-Anyway you’ll easily get to Venezia square and Via del Corso in 15 minutes walk.
+Anyway, you can get to Venezia square and Via del Corso in 15 minutes walk.
 The metro station is Colosseum (only 2 stops from Termini railway station – B line) and you can also catch the bus (nr.
 51, 81 85, 87 towards Venezia square).

 The metro station is Cavour (only 1 stop from Termini railway station and 1 stop from Colosseum – B line).
-You can easily get to Venezia square and via del Corso by walk in 15 minutes, Colosseum/ Imperial Forum in 10 minutes walk, alternatively catch the bus (nr.
+You can quickly get to Venezia square and via del Corso by walk in 15 minutes, Colosseum/ Imperial Forum in 10 minutes walk, alternatively catch the bus (nr.
 85 – 87).

-Need to Know
+Need to Know about Rome

-Rome is huge and there are many places where to sleep but in our opinion these neighborhoods are the best for visiting the main attractions and enjoying one of the most fascinating city in the world.
+|Rome is vast, and there are many places where to sleep, but in our opinion, these neighbourhoods are the best for visiting the main attractions and enjoying one of the fascinating cities in the world.

-Are you looking for an accommodation in Rome?
+Are you looking for accommodation in Rome?

 Do you want to know the best websites and companies to save money with?